 Plant based proteins offer some benefits over their animal based counterparts; they are low in saturated fat, free of the growth hormones and antibiotics found in animal proteins, and tend to be more alkaline-forming.

 You may have heard that most plant-based proteins are ‘incomplete proteins,’ with a few notable exceptions including hemp, soy and quinoa.
 What this means is that on their own, some proteins do not contain each of the nine essential amino acids: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 You do not need to eat each of these amino acids at every meal, but getting a balance of them over the whole day is important.

 Let’s take some time to delve into this topic and better understand our nutritional needs and how the power of plants can help us to fulfil them.

 As one of the most popular, well-known plant proteins, yellow pea is the foundations of protein powders like Vega and VegEssentials.
 Thanks to its array of amino acids, mild flavour and light texture it is often a top pick for plant-based powders.
 Pea protein has also been shown to lower blood pressure and increase muscle growth just as efficiently as whey protein.

 Where you find yellow pea protein, you will often find brown rice.
 Brown rice is a great source of the amino acids, cysteine and methionine, something that yellow pea lacks.
 When combined, the two protein sources are able to balance each other and take on a similar nutritional profile to whey or egg white, but without the allergy concern.

-Like hemp seeds, chia can also be added to smoothies and baking on their own.
+Like hemp seeds, chia can also be added on their own to smoothies and baking.
 Thanks to their ability to absorb water, they curb appetite and keep us feeling full.
 They are also a great source of fiber and a part of the protein blend in VegEssentials and Raw Fit.

 Blended is Best